LaunchMenu/LaunchMenu/docs/Planning.md

         if(state == "ready"){
             // Nothing needs to happen, stuff is ready to be executed }else if(state == "executing"){
-            // Just execute the command right away, when the ComposableCommand gets to 'execute' this command, it will just wait until the executed state is reached await cmd.execute();
+            // Just execute the command right away, when the CompoundCommand gets to 'execute' this command, it will just wait until the executed state is reached await cmd.execute();
         } else if(state == "executed"){
             // Make sure the state is still accurate, NOTICE: it's possible that a command goes into executing state after already have been executed